Leadership: Historical views

 but acceptable (perhaps euphemistic) terminology has changed.

-From the 19th century too, the elaboration of anarchist thought called the whole concept of leadership into question.
-One response to this denial of élitism came with Leninism - Lenin (1870-1924) demanded an élite group of disciplined cadres to act as the vanguard of a socialist revolution, bringing into existence the dictatorship of the proletariat.
+Starting in the 19th century, the elaboration of anarchist thought called the whole concept of leadership into question.
+One response to this denial of élitism came with Leninism – Lenin (1870–1924) demanded an élite group of disciplined cadres to act as the vanguard of a socialist revolution, which was to bring into existence the dictatorship of the proletariat.

 Other historical views of leadership have addressed the seeming contrasts between secular and religious leadership.
 The doctrines of Caesaro-papism have recurred and had their detractors over several centuries.
-Christian thinking on leadership has often emphasized stewardship of divinely-provided resources—human and material—and their deployment in accordance with a Divine plan.
-Compare servant leadership.
+Christian thinking on leadership has often emphasized stewardship of divinely-provided resources – human and material – and their deployment in accordance with a Divine plan.
+Compare this with servant leadership.

-For a more general view on leadership in politics, compare the concept of the statesperson.

 Theories

+Anecdotal and incidental observations aside, the serious discipline of theorising leadership began in the 19th century.

-Early western history
+Early Western history

 The search for the characteristics or traits of leaders has continued for centuries.
 Philosophical writings from Plato's Republic to Plutarch's Lives have explored the question "What qualities distinguish an individual as a leader?"
 Underlying this search was the early recognition of the importance of leadership and the assumption that leadership is rooted in the characteristics that certain individuals possess.
 This idea that leadership is based on individual attributes is known as the "trait theory of leadership".

-A number of works in the 19th century – when the traditional authority of monarchs, lords and bishops had begun to wane – explored the trait theory at length: note especially the writings of Thomas Carlyle and of Francis Galton, whose works have prompted decades of research.
+A number of works in the 19th century – when the traditional authority of monarchs, lords, and bishops had begun to wane – explored the trait theory at length: especially the writings of Thomas Carlyle and of Francis Galton.
 In Heroes and Hero Worship (1841), Carlyle identified the talents, skills, and physical characteristics of men who rose to power.
 Galton's Hereditary Genius (1869) examined leadership qualities in the families of powerful men.
 After showing that the numbers of eminent relatives dropped off when his focus moved from first-degree to second-degree relatives, Galton concluded that leadership was inherited.
-In other words, leaders were born, not developed.
-Both of these notable works lent great initial support for the notion that leadership is rooted in characteristics of a leader.

-Cecil Rhodes (1853–1902) believed that public-spirited leadership could be nurtured by identifying young people with "moral force of character and instincts to lead", and educating them in contexts (such as the collegiate environment of the University of Oxford) which further developed such characteristics.
+Cecil Rhodes (1853–1902) believed that public-spirited leadership could be nurtured by identifying young people with "moral force of character and instincts to lead", and educating them in contexts (such as the collegiate environment of the University of Oxford) that further developed such characteristics.
 International networks of such leaders could help to promote international understanding and help "render war impossible".
 This vision of leadership underlay the creation of the Rhodes Scholarships, which have helped to shape notions of leadership since their creation in 1903.